Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/09-POP/README.md

 ## After class

-Begin your final project.
-Follow the instructions [here](https://github.com/Make-School-Courses/MOB-1.1-Introduction-to-Swift/blob/master/Assignments/FinalProject.md).
+Continue working in your final project.

 <!-- > -->